girisukinkar/Frontend/Readme.md

     Started using node-sass npm package to convert sass into css

-This repository is to push every front end things i learn all the way in 2020 and give back to communitys
+This repository is to push every front end things i learn all the way in 2020 and give back to community